AMontgomerie/genre_classifier/README.md

 ## metal_subgenre_classifier
 The model is based on the same CRNN architecture as the genre_classifier.
 However there is also a 2 layer fully-connected network which takes tabular track data as an input, and whose output is concatenated with the output of the GRU before being passed through a softmax.

 The addition of the tabular data slightly improves the accuracy of the model.
-However, the final accuracy of the model is only 62%, which is lower than the other model.
+However, the final accuracy of the model is only 62%, which is lower than the other model (62% top 1 accuracy, but 92% top 5 accuracy).
 This is probably due to the increased difficulty of classifying similar sub-genres rather than more distinct genre categories.